-- Park the machine on a level surface, shut off the engine and remove the key. - 2.
-Unscrew the dipstick, remove it, and wipe it with a clean rag. - 3.
-Insert the dipstick into the dipstick tube and thread it into the tube (Figure 41).
+- Position the machine on a level surface. - Unscrew the dipstick, remove it, and wipe it with a clean rag. - Insert the dipstick into the dipstick tube and thread it into the tube (Figure 36).

+1. Dipstick

-- 1. Dipstick - 2.
-Filler cap - 4.
-Unscrew the dipstick, pull it out of the tube, and check the oil level. - 5.
+- 2. Filler cap - Unscrew the dipstick, pull it out of the tube, and check the oil level. - 5.
 If the oil level is low, remove the filler cap from the valve cover and add oil into the engine through the filler neck until the oil level is up to the FULL mark on the dipstick.